tony-o/perl6-data-dump/README.md

   key256 => 1.Int,
 }
 ```
-note: if you have Termina::ANSIColor installed then it's going to be amazing. so, prepare yourself.
+note: if you have Terminal::ANSIColor installed then it's going to be amazing. so, prepare yourself.

 ## oh you want to ```Dump``` your custom class?